menu

 When you are in Gamaliel - Fountain Run, you'll notice that it is more blue-collar than most other communities in America.
 45.98% of Gamaliel - Fountain Run’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gamaliel - Fountain Run is a town of production and manufacturing workers, managers, and professionals.
 There are especially a lot of people living in Gamaliel - Fountain Run who work in management occupations (16.73%), farm management occupations (8.96%), and healthcare (6.85%).

-Overall, Gamaliel - Fountain Run’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Gamaliel - Fountain Run’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small town, Gamaliel - Fountain Run doesn't have a public transportation system that people use for their commute.

-In terms of college education, the citizens of Gamaliel - Fountain Run rank slightly lower than the national average.
-15.87% of adults 25 and older in Gamaliel - Fountain Run have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Gamaliel - Fountain Run with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.87% of adults in Gamaliel - Fountain Run have a bachelor's degree or advanced degree.

 The per capita income in Gamaliel - Fountain Run in 2022 was $26,774, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,096 for a family of four.
 However, Gamaliel - Fountain Run contains both very wealthy and poor people as well.
 Gamaliel - Fountain Run also has one of the higher rates of people living in poverty in the nation, with 33.75% of its population below the federal poverty line.